bhisaac/5eFP/5eFP-SRD.md

 While climbing or swimming, each square of movement costs 1 extra square (2 extra squares in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful STR check.
 Similarly, gaining any distance in rough water might require a successful STR check.

+When swimming, you only provoke opportunity attacks from creatures with a reach score of 2 or more squares if you have swim speed.

 #### Flying

 While flying, you only trigger opportunity attacks from creatures with a reach score of 2 or more squares and fall prone when unconscious.
 Flight can be granted without also granting a fly speed, such as with the _fly_ spell or with certain game rules, features, or equipment.
 A fly speed grants the hover special ability.
 If you can hover, you do not fall prone when unconscious.